 I know, it sounds like a cop-out, but one of the biggest pros on this epic list of the pros and cons of living in New York City is simply that nowhere else in the world like it exists.
 The diversity, the angry taxis, the metro, the mind blowingly delicious food.I could literally go on all day.

 And sure, other big cities might have similar THINGS, but they just don’t also have the same FEELING as NYC.
 It’s ineffable and that’s why there’s nowhere else quite like it.
 PERIOD.
+This is why you should spend at least 4 days in NYC.

 Pros and Cons of Living in New York City – The CONS